That is the million-dollar question.

-If you get fired for any reason, or quite for any reason, you may be owed money!
+If you get fired for any reason or quit for any reason, you may be owed money!

 That depends on a number of factors and can be best determined by understanding your workplace rights.